Booth Display Guidelines

 Exhibitors must review the Fire Marshal Regulations for information about construction, display materials and cooking in your booth.

-- If cooking in your booth with gas or combustible materials, you must submit this Cooking/Equipment Form for fire marshal approval.
+- If you are cooking in your booth with gas or combustible materials, you must submit the Heat Producing Device Form for fire marshal approval (review all Fire Marshal cooking regulations).

 - Gas appliances must be isolated from the public by no less than 4 feet or a barrier.
 A portable fire extinguisher must be present in the booth.